Community Stories

 Expanding graduate medical education programs, expanding care

 A key component of Scripps mission is to advance the education of physicians and health care professionals and sponsor graduate medical education.
 By investing in these areas, we help secure quality care for our community.
-Scripps has been training future physicians longer than any other institution in San Diego.
-For more than 70 years, physicians in Scripps Graduate Medical Education (GME) programs have helped care for underserved populations throughout the region.
+Scripps Health is known for providing high quality and patient-centered care, with a long legacy of improving the health of the San Diego community.
+That legacy is strengthened by training new physicians to be future leaders in medicine through its Graduate Medical Education (GME) program.

 Scripps GME programs serve our community in two equally important ways: providing much-needed medical care to the diverse patient population of San Diego County; and developing the talent and skills of new leaders in medicine, who together with Scripps will continue to break new ground in innovative, compassionate medical care.

-In Fiscal Year 2023, Scripps enrolled a total of 162 medical residents, 50 fellows across the Scripps health system, underscoring our commitment to medical education and community healthcare.
+In Fiscal Year 2024, Scripps enrolled a total of 165 medical residents, 49 fellows across the Scripps health system, underscoring our commitment to medical education and community health care.

 Driving diabetes care and prevention with a bilingual approach